-- by sending to the CRA a completed Canada Direct Deposit Enrolment Form to the address on the form; or
+- by sending to the Canada Revenue Agency a completed Canada Direct Deposit Enrolment Form to the address on the form; or

 - by calling 1-800-959-8281.

-For more information on how to request direct deposit, please visit: www.cra.gc.ca/directdeposit.
+For more information on how to request direct deposit, please visit: cra.gc.ca/directdeposit.

 How do I change my address with the CRA?

 If you move, notify the CRA of your new address as soon as possible.
 You can do this by using My Account by mail or fax, or by calling 1-800-959-8281.
-As of February 2016, you can also change your address using the MyCRA mobile app.
+You can also change your address using the MyCRA mobile app.